grossrc/DigiKey_Organizer/README.md

 psql "$DB_URL" -c "SELECT count(*) FILTER (WHERE category_path IS NULL) AS missing_path FROM public.parts;"
 ```
 `missing_path` should be 0 after a successful re-index.

+### About database migrations (important)

+- Fresh installs use `deploy/schema.sql` once (installer runs it).
+Do not re-run `schema.sql` for updates.
+- Updates run all files in `deploy/migrations/` on every update.
+We intentionally don’t track which migrations were applied.
+Instead, every migration must be safe to run multiple times.
+- To keep migrations idempotent, prefer constructs like:
+  - `ALTER TABLE ...
+ADD COLUMN IF NOT EXISTS ...`
+  - `CREATE INDEX IF NOT EXISTS ...`
+  - `INSERT ...
+ON CONFLICT DO NOTHING` or `DO UPDATE`

+Current example `20251008_add_category_path.sql` follows this pattern, so re-running it won’t re-install anything.

+Optional: If you want strict tracking, you can add a small ledger table and guard each migration in the loop.
+The current approach keeps things simple and safe without extra bookkeeping.

 # Troubleshooting
 - If the program boots up, but you're having trouble scanning in parts, this is probably an issue with your API credentials.
 I included a Digikey_API_TEST.py script which you can use to input your credentials (or allow them to be pulled directly from the .env file) and ensure you get a proper return.
 If not- this is an issue with DigiKey API or your credentials.